New Mexico Junior College

 New Mexico Junior College (NMJC) is a public junior college in unincorporated Lea County, New Mexico, near Hobbs.

 History and campus

-New Mexico Junior College first opened in the fall of 1966.
-With a current enrollment of 3,375.
+New Mexico Junior College first opened in the fall of 1966, with a current enrollment of 3,375.

 The campus is contained on 243 acre with over 331,400 gross square feet of building space, worth an estimated $37.3 million.

 Organization and administration

 The college district within Lea County supports NMJC by a tax levy.

 Academics

-About 3,000 students attend NMJC, approximately 70% of whom are part-time students.
-47% of students are aged 25 or over.
-Only about half of full-time students graduate, and only about 34% of part-time students graduate.
-NMJC has an open admission policy.
+New Mexico Junior College has an open admission policy.
+About 3,000 students attend NMJC, approximately 70% of whom are part-time students; overall, 47% of students are aged 25 or over.
+Approximately half of full-time students and about 34% of part-time students graduate.

 NMJC offers Associate of Arts, Associate of Science, and Associate of Applied Science degrees along with certificates.
 There are over 640 courses of study offered annually through NMJC's two instructional sectors: (a) Arts and Sciences and (b) Business and Technology.
 NMJC also offers certificate programs in many academic areas.